fabiocionini/PHPtest/README.md

 - Support for PUT and DELETE through POST and GET alternative routes (for clients that do not support PUT/DELETE requests)
 - Better error and edge cases handling
 - Data validation in model
+- Improve Database to allow RDBMS portability (i.e. decouple db from model and implement a Database interface to abstract db queries)